 PE and Sport Funding

-To improve the provision of PE and sport for the benefit of all pupils so that they develop healthy lifestyles the government has provided schools with additional funding.
-This funding is known as the PE and sport grant.
-Schools should publish the amount of grant received; how it has been spent (or will be spent) and what impact the school has seen on pupils' PE and sport participation and attainment.
+In order to improve the provision of PE and sport for the benefit of all pupils and engage them in healthy lifestyles, the Government has provided schools with additional funding.
+This funding is known as the PE and Sport Grant.

-Long Lawford Primary School has long recognised the contribution of PE to the health and wellbeing of its children.
+Long Lawford Primary School has long recognised the contribution of PE to not only the physical health and wellbeing of its pupils, but also how PE contributes to the positive mental wellbeing of its pupils.
 We also acknowledge that a broad, balanced, high quality curriculum and extra-curricular activities have a positive impact on concentration, attitude and achievement.
 We are committed to ensure that all pupils receive a minimum of 2 hours of PE per week, delivered by well trained and enthusiastic teachers.

 Please see the attachments below for more information.
-A paper version of any of these documents is available from the school office.
+A paper version of any of the below documents is available from the school office upon request.